 By using this principle in your writing, you will make your essay more digestible.
 It also avoids unnecessary confusion, which usually kicks in whenever you're reading lengthy pieces.

-So How Do You Make Your Essays Longer?
+So How Do You Make Your Essay Longer?

-How you make your essays longer boils down to intent.
+How to make an essay longer boils down to intent.
 If you want to deliver something outstanding, it's more than likely that length never becomes an issue.
 By adding the tips above, hitting that word count becomes a piece of cake.

-Here's a summary of how to make your essays longer:
+Here's a summary of how to make essays longer: